 We think it’s about time a bot-building tool let anyone build robust AI-powered bots: bots that can automatically handle the craziness of human conversation and scale across a company without breaking.

-That’s why the new Watson Assistant has a build experience tailored to the people who directly interact with customers daily.
+That’s why watsonx Assistant has a build experience tailored to the people who directly interact with customers daily.

-You don’t have to sacrifice on powerful chatbot features either.
-The New Watson Assistant will automatically handle all sorts of things that could go wrong during a conversation, such as topic changes, vague requests, misunderstandings, and asking for a human agent.
+You don’t have to sacrifice on powerful chatbot features either. watsonx Assistant will automatically handle all sorts of things that could go wrong during a conversation, such as topic changes, vague requests, misunderstandings, and asking for a human agent.

-In this post, we’ll show you how to create a fully-built topic in your new assistant in under 30 minutes.
+In this post, we’ll show you how to create a fully-built action in your new assistant in 30 minutes or less.
 Here’s what you’ll do:

 Actions and steps are the only two things you need to know to build an AI-powered virtual agent.